GraphLinq/GraphLinq.Documentation/content/introduction.md

 <p>Connect on <a target="_blank" href="https://www.linkedin.com/in/fr%C3%A9d%C3%A9rick-marinho-4ba80761/">LinkedIn</a></p>
 <div class="max-width:350px;display:block;text-align:justify;">After many years of investing in the cryptocurrency market, Frederick participated in several blockchain projects and decided to start a new entrepreneurship journey.<br/><br/>
-As a software engineer and a blockchain passionated trader, he saw the potential in the manipulation of blockchain data and figured out that there were many needs for a new innovative project to emerge.
+As a software engineer and a passionate blockchain trader, he saw the potential in the manipulation of blockchain data and figured out that there were many needs for a new innovative project to emerge.
 <p>Located in <i>France, Paris.</i></p></div>
 </div>
 </fieldset>